Ali Olwan: Al-Karma

+Al-Sailiya

+On 24 January 2026, Olwan returned to Qatar to join Al-Sailiya.

 International career

 On 12 November 2020, Olwan made his international debut with Jordan national team in a goalless friendly draw against Iraq.

 On 4 September 2021, Olwan scored his first international goal against Bahrain at the Bahrain National Stadium.
 On 6 October 2021, Olwan scored his first professional career hat-trick in a 4–0 win against Malaysia at the Amman International Stadium.
 A month later, Olwan participated in the 2021 FIFA Arab Cup, reaching the quarter-finals with Jordan.

 In January 2024, Olwan was named in Jordan's squad for the 2023 AFC Asian Cup that reached the final.
 He started in all three group stage games and then in two knockout stage games against Iraq and Tajikistan, before missing out the semi-finals due to yellow card accumulation.
 Despite having no goals during the competition, Olwan's ability to hold the ball and dribble in tight spaces made him a threat to the opponent's defense, liberating spaces for his teammates to score.

 On 5 June 2025, he netted his second international hat-trick in a 3–0 away win over Oman during the 2026 FIFA World Cup qualification, securing his nation's first-ever participation in the FIFA World Cup.

+On 17 May 2026, Olwan was named in Jordan's 30-men preliminary squad for the 2026 FIFA World Cup.
+On 2 June, he was selected in the final 26-man squad for the tournament.
+Later that month, on 16 June, he scored his country's first-ever World Cup goal, equalizing against Austria in what ultimately ended as a 3–1 defeat.

+Career statistics

+Club

+Information regarding Olwan's career in the Jordanian Pro League is scarce.